frutos93/laravchat/README.md

 * First package so if there are things that can be upgraded for installation please tell me.
 * Still more things to come and upgrade such as conversation within more than 2 people, add people to conversation and more.

+## TODO
+* Add emojis
+* Conversations between more than 2 users
+* Any other suggestion?